BIRSAx2/klotski/README.md

 - `eclipse`: generates Eclipse project data.
 - `headless:run`: starts the headless application.
 Note: if headless sources were not modified - and the application still creates `ApplicationListener` from `core` project - this task might fail due to no graphics support.
 - `idea`: generates IntelliJ project data.
-- `lwjgl3:jar`: builds application's runnable jar, which can be found at `lwjgl3/build/libs`.
+- `desktop:jar`: builds application's runnable jar, which can be found at `desktop/build/libs`.
-- ``: starts the application.
+- `desktop:run`: starts the application.
 - `server:run`: runs the server application.
 - `test`: runs unit tests (if any).